Sims Stokes: Professional career

-Stokes was selected by the Dallas Cowboys in the sixth round (157th overall) of the 1967 NFL Draft.
+Stokes was selected by the Dallas Cowboys in the sixth round (157th overall) of the 1967 NFL/AFL draft.
 As a rookie, he was tried at both wide receiver and defensive back.
 He was waived on September 11 and assigned to the Oklahoma City Plainsmen of the Professional Football League of America (PFLA) on September 14.
 He tallied 16 receptions for 660 yards, 10 touchdowns and led the League in kickoff returns, including a 94-yard return for a touchdown.
 He returned at the end of the NFL regular season.
 He appeared in the last 3 games, where he had 4 kickoff returns for 92 yards (23-yard avg.).

 On September 4, 1968, he was waived by the Cowboys.
 On September 4, he was claimed off waivers by the Atlanta Falcons.
 On September 6, he was traded to the Detroit Lions.
 He was released on September 10.
 He was re-signed by the Dallas Cowboys and assigned once again to the Oklahoma City Plainsmen of the Professional Football League of America (PFLA).
 In October, he was signed to the Cowboys taxi squad.
 He was released during the season.